 Generative modes of dialogue and storytelling form the basis to our speculative and experiential approaches to art+design.
 We aim to develop creative alternatives beyond the dominate systems of control and exclusion we are facing.
 This means facilitating the position where we do not struggle to be assimilated but instead rethink and re-conceptualise critically a future together as community.

-WORK PERIOD AT KUNSTHAL GENT: COLLABORATIVE SPECULATIONS
+WORK PERIODS AT KUNSTHAL GENT:

 The only thing that is radical is space that we don’t know how to inhabit.
 This means space where we have to invent the ways to act and to live.
 Lebbeus Woods, architect